ramsharan0230/swansea-task-front/README.md

     - Export versioned reports in PDF/CSV formats

 The frontend is tightly integrated with a Laravel backend and OpenAI for intelligent recommendations.

-### Motivation

-The frontend is designed to provide a smooth, modern, and responsive user experience for managing customer quotations.
-The goal was to create an intuitive interface that empowers users to easily input data, visualize profitability health through color-coded signals, and generate actionable insights.

-To enhance the decision-making process, i integrated OpenAI’s GPT-4 API to provide AI-powered suggestions that help users optimize their quotes, identify low-margin items, and improve profitability.
-This AI integration adds significant value by giving intelligent, context-aware recommendations directly within the frontend interface.

-By building the frontend with Nuxt 3, i leverage the power of Vue 3’s Composition API and Vite’s fast bundling, ensuring fast load times, excellent developer experience, and future scalability.
-The project is structured to be maintainable and extensible, with clear separation of concerns.

 ### Features